top of page

 Drawbacks of Composite Decking

-• Cost: The cost of composite material is quite a bit higher than wood.
+• Cost: The cost of composite material is significantly higher than wood.

 • Heat Retention: Composite boards can get hotter than wood in direct sunlight.
-Although there are composite boards available with "cool step" features to keep the board temperature down.
+However, some composite boards have "cool step" features to keep the board temperature down.

 • Appearance: While realistic, some people feel composite lacks the natural warmth and character of real wood.